TX-0: Background

-Designed at the MIT Lincoln Laboratory largely as an experiment in transistorized design and the construction of very SMALL core memory systems, the TX-0 was essentially a transistorized version of the equally famous Whirlwind, also built at Lincoln Lab.
-While the Whirlwind filled an entire floor (occupying over 2000 sqft), TX-0 fit in a single reasonably sized room and yet was somewhat faster.
+The TX-0 was designed at the MIT Lincoln Laboratory largely as an experiment in transistorized design.
 Like the Whirlwind, the TX-0 was equipped with a vector display system, consisting of a 12-inch oscilloscope with a working area of 7 by 7 inches connected to the 18-bit output register of the computer, allowing it to display points and vectors with a resolution up to 512×512 screen locations.

 The TX-0 was an 18-bit computer with a 16-bit address range.
 The first two bits of the machine word designated the instruction, and the remaining 16 bits are used to specify the memory location or operand for the special "operate" instruction.
 These two bits created four possible instructions, which included store, add, and conditional branch instructions as a basic set.

 Wesley A. Clark designed the logic and Ken Olsen oversaw the engineering development.

 Development

 Initially a vacuum-tube computer named TX-1 was being designed to test the first large magnetic-core memory bank.
 However, the design was never approved and the TX-1 was never built.
 Instead, the TX-0 was designed for the same purpose, except using transistors.
 With the successful completion of the TX-0, work turned immediately to the much larger and far more complex TX-2, completed in 1958.
 Since core memory was very expensive at the time, several parts of the TX-0 memory were cannibalized for the TX-2 project.

 After a time, the TX-0 was no longer considered worth keeping at Lincoln Lab, and was "loaned" (semi-permanently) to the MIT Research Laboratory of Electronics (RLE) in July 1958, where it became a centerpiece of research that would eventually evolve into the MIT Artificial Intelligence Lab and the original computer hacker culture.
 Delivered from Lincoln Laboratory with only 4K of core, the machine no longer needed 16 bits to represent a storage address.
 After about a year and a half, the number of instruction bits was doubled to four, allowing a total of 16 instructions, and an index register was added.
 This dramatically improved programmability of the machine, but still left room for a later memory expansion to 8K (the four instruction bits and one-bit indexing flag left 13 bits for addressing).
 This newly modified TX-0 was used to develop a huge number of advances in computing, including speech and handwriting recognition, as well as the tools needed to work on such projects, including text editors and debuggers.

-Meanwhile the TX-2 project was running into difficulties of its own, and several team members decided to leave the project at Lincoln Lab and start their own company - Digital Equipment Corporation (DEC).
+Meanwhile, the TX-2 project was running into difficulties of its own, and several team members decided to leave the project at Lincoln Lab and start their own company - Digital Equipment Corporation (DEC).